 Mail software has been upgraded to Groupwise 8.0 that has many additional features that are useful for the academic community.
 Instant messaging, document sharing, archiving the personal mailboxes by the individuals would be possible with this new software.
 Additional hardware is being procured during this year for making mail server more stable with a high capacity common storage and a cluster configuration of servers.

-In August 2011, The Vice-Chancellor approved the re-structuring of Communication & Information Services (CIS) by merging the Technical & Computer staff working in SC&IS, CIS, E-Governance & University Computer Maintenance Cell (UCMC) for smooth functioning of E-Governance & network related activities.
+In August 2011, The Vice-Chancellor approved the re-structuring of Communication & Information Services (CIS) by merging the Technical & Computer staff working in CIS, E-Governance & University Computer Maintenance Cell (UCMC) for smooth functioning of E-Governance & network related activities.